vacp2p/rfc/content/docs/rfcs/12/README.md

 it SHOULD be included in the `MessagePush`.
 A filter client SHOULD NOT respond to a `MessagePush`.
-Since the filter protocol does not include caching or fault-tolerance, this is a best effort push service with no bundling or retransmission of messages.
+Since the filter protocol does not include caching or fault-tolerance, this is a best effort push service with no bundling or guaranteed retransmission of messages.

 ---
 # Future Work